History of the nude in art: Vanguardism

-Movement of reaction to the disasters of the war, Dadaism meant a radical approach to the concept of art, which loses any component based on logic and reason, claiming doubt, chance, the absurdity of existence.
+In response to the disasters of World War I, Dadaism meant a radical approach to art that rejected any component based on logic or reason, claiming doubt, chance, and the absurdity of existence.
 This translates into a subversive language, where both the themes and the traditional techniques of art are questioned, experimenting with new materials and new forms of composition, such as collage, photomontage and ready-made.
 Its main factor was Marcel Duchamp, who after a Fauvist phase (Nude with Black Stockings, 1910; Young Girl and Man in Spring, 1911; The Thicket, 1910–1911), realized in Nude Descending a Staircase (1911) a synthesis between Cubism and Futurism, where the body has been decomposed into geometric volumes and serialized in various superimposed movements.
-In this work Duchamp distances himself from reality, where the nude has no significance, it is only a means of experimentation.
-In The King and Queen with Swift Nudes (1912) he represented the human figure as chess pieces.
+In this work, Duchamp distances himself from reality, where the nude has no significance; it is only a means of experimentation.
+In The King and Queen with Swift Nudes (1912), he represented the human figure as chess pieces.
 One of his most famous works is The Large Glass (or The Bride Stripped Bare by Her Bachelors, Even, 1915–1923), abstract nude formed by two sheets of glass joined by a lead frame, and placed in a glass box, installed in the Philadelphia Museum of Art.
-According to the instruction book left by the author, the bride undresses to excite the bachelors who court her, although their physical separation prevents them from achieving the goal of consummating their love, in a clear message of the futility of human passions and how the human being transits in solitude through life.
+According to the instruction book left by the author, the bride undresses to excite the bachelors who court he.
+However,h their physical separation prevents them from consummating their love, thereby conveying a clear message of the futility of human passions and how the human being transits through life in solitude.
 Another emblematic work of his was Given: 1.
 The Waterfall, 2.
 The Illuminating Gas (1944–1966), an installation with various materials (a wooden door, a gas lamp, bricks, leather, firewood, plexiglass), which presents a woman's body lying on some bushes, seen through a hole in the door, in reference to woman as something inaccessible, enigmatic.

-Other exponents of Dadaism were: Francis Picabia, a subversive artist with a strong individualistic temperament, author of nudes such as Woman and Idol (1940), The brunette and blonde (1941), Two Nudes (1941), Nudes (1942) and Five Women (1942).
-Man Ray was a painter, sculptor and photographer, one of the most original of the movement, with an overflowing creative fantasy.
-One of his most famous sculptures is the Venus Restored (1936), a woman's torso reminiscent of a Greek Venus, but tied with ropes that surround her entire body.
+Other exponents of Dadaism were: Francis Picabia, a subversive artist with a strong individualistic temperament, author of nudes such as Woman and Idol (1940), The brunette and blonde (1941), Two Nudes (1941), Nudes (1942), and Five Women (1942).
+Man Ray was a painter, sculptor, and photographer, one of the most original of the movement, with an overflowing creative fantasy.
+One of his most famous sculptures is Venus Restored (1936), a woman's torso reminiscent of a Greek Venus, bound by ropes that encircle her entire body.